 - Preheat and grease waffle iron.
-Once waffle iron is heated and you’ve sprayed it with cooking spray, pour batter onto the hot iron and use the back of a spoon to spread the batter over the surface of the waffle iron.
+Once heated and you’ve sprayed it with cooking spray, pour batter onto the hot iron and use the back of a spoon to spread the batter over the surface.
 I use about 1/3 to 1/2 cup of batter per waffle and this will make 6 large waffles.

-- Cook waffles until crisp and browned.
-Grease waffle iron again and continue cooking remaining batter.
+- Cook until crisp and browned.
+Grease iron again and continue cooking remaining batter.

 - Serve with the toppings of your choice and enjoy!
 I’ve included all of my favorite topping ideas below.